MAYO LAKE MINERALS -

 March 31, 2021

 Carlin-Roop NI 43-101 Technical Report, Carin-Roop Project, Mayo Lake District, Yukon Territory, Canada

-The Cascade claim group is composed of 52 contiguous quartz claims covering an area of 10.5 square kilometres near Mayo Lake on NTS map sheet 105M10.
-Cascade covers a prominence overlooking a former producing placer creek draining into the Nelson Arm of Mayo Lake.
+The Cascade claim group is composed of 40 contiguous quartz claims covering an area of 9.5 square kilometres near Mayo Lake.
+Cascade covers a moderately sloping prominence overlooking a former producing placer creek draining into the Nelson Arm of Mayo Lake.
 The claim group is also accessible from Mayo Lake, which has a boat launch at its west end.
 An old road leading from the lake crosses the south part of Cascade.

 The property is underlain by the Robert Service Thrust (RST), which is sub-horizontal.
 It includes a complex intermingling of Hyland Group Metasediments intruded by competent gabbroic rocks and amphibolite dykes.
 Rock was also intensely strained during the subsequent Tombstone thrusting.
 The surface cover is a mixture of colluvium and till.
 Cascade has been subjected to multiple glaciations.
 The ice was probably cold-based due to the elevation of the upland, and transport of rock and debris was minimal.
 The geophysics also indicates numerous lineations (Figure 26) suggestive of jointing and faulting both characteristic of complexe multi-layered thrust traces.

 Geophysics flown in 2012 by MLM suggests that the surface trace of the RST is folded around the nose of the Mayo Lake Antiform on or adjacent to the property.
 This structurally complex zone has good potential to host mineralized structures.
 Reconnaissance sampling suggested the presence of a gold in soil anomaly, with the most anomalous sample yielding 2.25 g Au/t.